allaway/giphy-allowlist/README.md

 Facebook has been [ordered to sell GIPHY](https://apnews.com/article/meta-giphy-united-kingdom-antitrust-watchdog-54196e769368012905ab36ee3be9008a), so it's possible that this allowlist will eventually become obsolete if/when the pan-Facebook blocklists no longer include GIPHY domains.

+note to self: bulk add to pihole with `pihole -w domain1 domain2 ...`